|

 verification, are now being supplemented by more advanced data analytics tools.

-Lenders are utilizing big data, machine learning algorithms, and artificial
+Lenders are utilising big data, machine learning algorithms, and artificial

-intelligence (AI) to analyze a borrower’s creditworthiness by assessing a wider
+intelligence (AI) to analyse a borrower’s creditworthiness by assessing a wider

 array of factors, including digital footprints, social media activity, and